dolivetree/documentation/language/introduction/arithmetic-functions.md

 sidebar_position: 20
 ---

-# Basic arithmetic operations
+# Arithmetic operations

+## Operations

-In the Deci language you can do all the basic arithmetic operations with numbers you would expect:
+In Decipad you have all the arithmetic operations you would expect:

 ```deci live
 3 + 5 / 2 * 4 - 7